By Thailand specialist David

 A great way to experience different types of food and drinks is on a street food walking tour in Bangkok.

-The Issan Province, to the east of Bangkok, is an agricultural heartland that few travellers see.
+The Isaan Province, to the east of Bangkok, is an agricultural heartland that few travellers see.
 If you’re looking to escape off the beaten track you can explore the villages, rice paddies and farms by staying with a local family on a homestay.
 Or stay in one of the basic but authentic hotels in Ubon Ratchathani.

 While you’re there, venture out to some of Thailand’s most remote temples — that I’ve only recently discovered.
 Many are so well-hidden that very few people have experienced their sights.

-Visit the Bridge over the River Kwai
+Visit the Bridge on the River Kwai

 For that reason, I’d recommend an overnight stay.
 As well as visiting the bridge, this will allow you to head out to the surrounding Erawan National Park, where a seven-tiered waterfall froths and tumbles.

 The accommodation is brilliantly quirky.
 The Float House sits above the River Kwai itself.
-Hire a bicycle and pedal around, taking in the local town, the World War Two sights and the backdrop scenery.
+Hire a bicycle and pedal around, taking in the local town, the World War II sights and the backdrop scenery.